 The kit is suitable for detecting Distemper Virus associated ribonucleic acid extracted from various sample types when employing RNA extraction kits suitable for use with Reverse Transcription (RT) PCR.
-Relevant samples for the molecular detection of CDV RNA include whole blood, CSF and urine, as well as saliva, nasal, rectal and conjunctival swabs.
+Relevant samples for the molecular detection of CDV RNA include serum, whole blood, CSF and urine, as well as saliva, nasal, rectal and conjunctival swabs.
 Suggested samples according to the stages of disease are (i) whole blood during febrile periods; (ii) nasal and conjunctival swabs for acute infection in dogs displaying conjunctivitis and/or respiratory signs; (iii) rectal swabs or feces for dogs with gastrointestinal signs; (iv) urine for dogs with neurological signs.
 It must be noted that urine contains PCR inhibitors, therefore an appropriate sample prep must be used.
 The use of two different body fluids (e.g. urine and CSF) may increase the RT-PCR sensitivity for antemortem diagnosis of distemper2.
 When using PCR for diagnostic purposes it is imperative to be aware of the vaccination history of the patient.
-Certain PCR protocols will detect virus from the vaccine for a few weeks post-vaccination3.
+Certain PCR protocols will detect virus from the vaccine for a few weeks postvaccination3.

 Extracted RNA can potentially degrade when not handled or maintained under optimal conditions, therefore the highest biological standards should be employed.
-Disposable gloves and RNase free pipette tips are essential for sampling RNA.
+Gloves and RNase free pipette tips and disposables are essential for sampling RNA.
 For best results only recently acquired samples and freshly prepared RNA extracts are suitable.
 Unless otherwise recommended, samples and RNA extracts must be maintained at -20 to -80°C for short periods of time.
-Extracted RNA must be maintained on ice while performing this test.